 5. COVID-19 scenarios

-Self-isolation: Self isolation is undertaken by those people who either have symptoms of COVID-19 which include new continuous cough and/or high temperature OR they are a household contact of someone who is displaying these symptoms.
+Self-isolation: Self isolation is undertaken by those people who either have symptoms of COVID-19 OR they are a household contact of someone who is displaying symptoms.
+For coronavirus symptom information go to NHS Inform.
 Someone who has symptoms should self-isolate for 7 days from the onset of symptoms.
 Household contacts should self-isolate for 14 days (from the day the first person in the household became ill).
 Information on this is available on the Public Health England (PHE) website

 Social Distancing: This measure reduces social interaction between people in order to reduce the transmission of the virus.
 It is intended for those situations where people are living in their own homes with or without additional support from friends, family or carers.